 Back to top

-A. No. The Gilman Scholarship Program does not require nor do we accept letters of recommendation or other supporting documentation from applicants.
+A. No. The Gilman Scholarship does not require nor do we accept letters of recommendation or other supporting documentation from applicants.
 Applicants are judged solely based on the information provided in their application and their transcript/s.
-Advisor certifications do not serve as a place for student recommendations either.
+Advisors are asked to refrain from using the Further Comments box on the advisor approval screen to make recommendations as these will not be reviewed in the selection process.

 Back to top